GeorgeHernandez/GeorgeHernandez/Heuristics.md

     - Justice
     - Pantaloon
     - Oblivion
 - [Five Ws](https://en.wikipedia.org/wiki/Five_Ws).
-Who, What, Why When, Where + How
+Who, What, Why When, Where + How.
+E.g.
+    - Who: Loved ones.
+Those in need.
+Those to come.
+Non-people.
+Talk to a variety: age, gender, class, occupation, outlook, etc.
 - Essential > Incidental
     - Essential > Accidental
 - Impossible to Possible to Probable to Functional to Perfect
 - Build with detail, but feel the dream.
 Head in the clouds, feet on the ground, heart at hand.
+- Construct life like a story but live it like a dream.
-- Strategy.
+- [Strategy](https://en.wikipedia.org/wiki/Strategy).
 I.e. Look ahead a bit.
 Win then cut.
 Go.
 Rapier.
 - [Maslow's hierarchy of needs](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs).
 Starting with more basic needs
     - Physiological
     - Safety